btajuddin/jfrog-cli-oidc-plugin/README.md

-# hello-frog
+# oidc-exchange

 ## About this plugin
-This plugin is a template and a functioning example for a basic JFrog CLI plugin.
-This README shows the expected structure of your plugin's README.
+This plugin does an OIDC token exchange with the JFrog server.
+The resulting output is an access token that can be used to access JFrog with the identity mapped in the OIDC provider configuration.

 ## Installation with JFrog CLI
 Installing the latest version:

-`$ jf plugin install hello-frog`
+`$ jf plugin install oidc-exchange`

 Installing a specific version:

-`$ jf plugin install hello-frog@version`
+`$ jf plugin install oidc-exchange@version`

 Uninstalling a plugin

-`$ jf plugin uninstall hello-frog`
+`$ jf plugin uninstall oidc-exchange`

 ## Usage
 ### Commands
-* hello
+* exchange
-    - Arguments:
-        - addressee - The name of the person you would like to greet.
     - Flags:
         - shout: Makes output uppercase **[Default: false]**
     - Example: